Girls basketball preview: Wilmot superstar Johnson on pace for Kenosha County scoring record, makes Panthers dangerous

 According to Shoreland Lutheran Athletic Director Matt Grow, Johnson has to average around 28 points per game over her final 50 or so high school games to pass the all-time Kenosha County scoring mark of former Pacer Chelby Coker, who scored 2,448 career points.

-Coker recovered from injury and is shining for Division 1 Northern Illinois University right now with 11.7 points, 5.6 assists and 4.3 assists per game in seven games this season.
+Coker, recovered from an injury, is shining for Division 1 Northern Illinois University right now with 11.7 points, 5.6 assists and 4.3 assists per game in seven games this season.

 While Coker's record may seem unattainable, Johnson could at least pass Sidney Cooks, the former St. Joe's star, who graduated Lancer land in 2017 with 1,920 points.